 Chrystal Evans Hurst: You may think it’s too late, but if it’s still in you, it’s not.
-I think if we will just honor with what we know, even if it’s just one step, then God continues to light our path with what He wants to teach us after.
+I think if we will just honor with what we know, even if it’s just one step, then God continues to light our path with what he wants to teach us after.

-End of Excerpt
+End of Preview

-John Fuller: That’s Chrystal Evans Hurst.
-And she’s our guest today on Focus on the Family, with your host Focus president and author Jim Daly.
+John Fuller: That’s Chrystal Evans Hurst, and she’s our guest today on Focus on the Family, with your host, Focus president and author Jim Daly.
 And I’m John Fuller.

 Jim: Amazing.
 Chrystal, welcome to Focus.

 Chrystal: Thank you so much for having me.

 Jim: We love, uh, your dad.
 He’s been on the program many, many times, and your mom.
 What a wonderful, uh, heritage that they have given you kids, I hope.
 Uh, not without pain, I’m sure.
 Right?
 So give us a little secret insight into Dr. Tony Evans, being the daughter.